Etiquette for Encountering Trail Grooming Equipment

 Try to stay off the fresh grooming if the trail or adjacent area is wide enough to safely and legally do

-your group in single file versus allowing everyone to take a different path on
+Keep your group in single file versus allowing everyone to take a different path on the fresh grooming

 Understand that aggressive riding styles harmfully impact the quality and smoothness of the snowmobile trails you ride on—whether the trail is freshly groomed or not.
 Powerful engines, carbide runners, aggressive tracks, traction devices, fast starts and stops, and powering through curves all combine to destroy the smoothness of any snowmobile trail.
 So the next time you hit the brake or throttle, think about how you may have innocently (or purposely) contributed to destroying the trails you would really prefer to be smooth.